-The organizational behavior doctoral program is presented jointly by the faculty of Harvard Business School and the Department of Sociology in the Faculty of Arts and Sciences.
+Students in organizational behavior are enrolled in and receive their degree from the Graduate School of Arts and Sciences, while working closely with faculty from both the Faculty of Arts and Sciences and Harvard Business School.
 The program combines training in the theory and methods of psychology and sociology, the study of business administration, and empirical research on organizational phenomena.
 Students have the choice of focusing their research at either the micro (i.e. psychological, interpersonal) or macro (i.e. sociological, organizational) level.

 Areas of Study

 Students in organizational behavior specialize in micro-organizational behavior or sociology, receiving core disciplinary training in either psychology or sociology and gain knowledge of existing research and theory about organizations through advanced coursework in organizational behavior.
 The sociology track deals with the macro aspects of organizational behavior.
 It focuses primarily on organizational processes and structures and on organizations in relation to their environments.
 Students also become familiar with some of the more micro issues emphasized within the micro-organizational track, which is for students who wish to concentrate on the psychological aspects of organizational behavior.
 The primary focus is on the psychology of individuals as they engage in decision making, interpersonal relations, and small group activities.
 Students also become familiar with some of the more macro issues emphasized within the sociology track.

 Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative area.
 Applicants with bachelors degrees in the social sciences, engineering, sciences, as well as, business are encouraged to apply.